Umajin/sample-native-library/README.md

 umajinPoll is called every frame for the library to send data to the project JS, if it has any; ie asynchronous events or responses.

 umajinPollBinary is called every frame for the library to send data to the project JS, if it has any; ie asynchronous events or responses and the library can allocate a buffer via bufferOut and set its size via sizeOut in the callers stack. **NOTE** the library must provide umajinDestroy so that the caller can hand the allocated buffer back to the library for safe release/freeing when the caller is done.

+umajinDestory is called when the umajin engine has finished with a buffer allocated the library and returned by umajinPollBinary.
+The library should free whatever resources allocated at the address passed to umajinDestroy.

-Installing the native library
+## Installing the native library
-Once you have created your DLL and/or Dylib, place them in the Umajin Project folder as follows:
+Once you have created your DLL/Dylib/framework/AAR, place them in the Umajin Project folder as follows:

-Windows: /manifest/win/bin
+- Windows: /manifest/win/bin

-Mac: /manifest/osx/bin
+- Mac: /manifest/osx/bin
+- iOS: /manifest/ios/frameworks
+- Android: /manifest/android/aar

 You may need to create these folders if they do not already exist.

 Note that while you may be able to use other folders, these are the standard folders that will work correctly in all situations, including when the app is “published” as a standalone application.
 In such standalone apps the files will be moved into appropriate places within the package.

-On Mac, they will be placed in the Contents/Frameworks folder in the .app folder.
+On Mac and iOS, they will be placed in the Contents/Frameworks folder in the .app folder.

+On Android the Android Library containing the Shared Objects will be added to your Android project as a dependency.

-Loading the library
+## Loading the library
 From Javascript, call registerExternalFunction() with the library name.
 Umajin will work out what to load.

 libraryId = registerExternalFunction( 'myLibrary', 'onLibData', 'onLibError');